 There is clear evidence that sprinklers can be effective in rapidly controlling and stopping the spread of fires.

 As a Service, we actively promote the inclusion of fire sprinklers within homes as well as in commercial or public buildings, such as schools.
-We work with our local authority building control departments to consider the use of sprinklers where appropriate.
+We also work with our local authority building control departments and other partners to consider the use of sprinklers where appropriate.

 - Reduce fire deaths and fire related injuries